digideskio/garena.github.io/source/_posts/2015-10-15-memory-leak-caused-by-drawable-in-gingerbread.markdown

 published: true
 ---

-In the previous [blog](/blog/2014/09/10/android-memory-leaks/), we have briefly introduced memory leak in Android.
+In the previous [post](/blog/2014/09/10/android-memory-leaks/), we have briefly introduced memory leak in Android.
 Memory leak is one of the most important issues, we need to pay attention to during Android development.
-However, sometimes, we may get memory leak when we are unaware of it.
-In this blog, we would like to share a scenario of memory leak, which happens in Gingerbread.
+It may happen when we are unaware of it.
+In this post, we would like to share a scenario of memory leak, which happens in Gingerbread.

 ##Scenario

-Let's first take a look at a simple example:
+Firstly let's take a look at a simple example:

 ``` java
 public class SecondActivity extends Activity {